NayroFr/landing-page/README.md

 ## About

 A landing page for [the Odin Project](https://www.theodinproject.com/lessons/foundations-landing-page#assignment).
-The landing page utilizes flex to display elements on the page.
+The landing page use flex to display elements on the page.

 ## Live page